dialexa/relish/README.md

 });
 ```

-Once initialized, this package exposes a custom `failAction` handler that can be used in your Hapi.js [Route Options](http://hapijs.com/api#route-options).
+Once initialized, this package exposes a custom `failAction` handler that can be used in your Hapi.js [Route Options][hapi-route-options].

 ```js
 // call the failAction handler in your route options